lancenacabuan/Shaliah/README.md

 terms[\[8\]](https://en.wikipedia.org/wiki/Biblical_unitarianism#:~:text=Their%20beliefs%20are%20based%20primarily,to%20be%20labeled%20as%20heretical)[\[9\]](https://en.wikipedia.org/wiki/Biblical_unitarianism#:~:text=There%20is%20also%20historical%20evidence,of%20Constantinople%20in%20381%20CE).
 This forces theologians to consider how early creeds relate to Scripture.
-Many will argue the Trinity is a "summary" of biblical teaching even if not verbatim there–a legitimate development guided by the Spirit.
+Many will argue the Trinity is a "summary" of biblical teaching even if not verbatim there – a legitimate development guided by the Spirit.
 Unitarians see it as adding to Scripture. - **Language and Mystery:** The Trinity is often admitted to be a mystery beyond full human comprehension.
 Some modern Christians might privately admit they find it confusing or irrelevant to daily faith.
-Unitarian proponents leverage this by offering a seemingly simpler faith: One God, one Messiah–easier to grasp and directly supported by many verses.
+Unitarian proponents leverage this by offering a seemingly simpler faith: One God, one Messiah – easier to grasp and directly supported by many verses.
 There is an appeal to *rational clarity*.
 On the other hand, critics of Unitarianism say it oversimplifies or rationalizes away texts that clearly ascribe divine status to Christ.
 This interplay between clarity